Informal and carer supports

 Caring can incur health and emotional costs for some informal carers.
 Access to, and awareness of, carer support services, such as respite care, may alleviate these impacts of caring (Deloitte Access Economics 2020).

-Due to the available data, for the purposes of this measure, carers refer to primary carers.
+Due to the nature of the available data, for the purposes of this measure, carers refer to primary carers.
 A primary carer is someone over the age of 15 who provides the most informal assistance to a person with disability for the core activities of mobility, self-care and communication (ABS 2019).

 The desired key system outcome for this measure is that carer support services provide carers of people with disability with appropriate assistance.